I write about energy efficiency and lighting in the home. I try to make my articles both humorous and informative.

 Consider Compact Fluorescent Light Bulbs for Bathrooms

 Compact fluorescent light bulbs with color temperatures around 2700K best match incandescent light, which has long been the light under which we scrutinize ourselves.
 "Warm" light is optimal in bathrooms because our skin simply appears better under it.
 Though it is probably a topic for another article, the way we think we look is often more important than the way we actually look.

 Or Let LED Light Bulbs Light the Lavatory

 This is another application in which LED light bulbs would work very well.
-A few low-watt LEDs above a mirror directed at an angle would be perfect to illuminate face and hair.
+A few low-watt LEDs above a mirror directed at an angle would be perfect to illuminate the face and hair.
 I would again recommend lower color temperature light bulbs.
-Your current best bet for energy efficient bathroom lighting would be compact fluorescent light bulbs.
+Your current best bet for energy-efficient bathroom lighting would be compact fluorescent light bulbs.

 If you prefer incandescent, then halogen light bulbs are also an option to consider.

 The Living Room or Family Room

 Some call it the living room, others call it the family room, but at its base, this room is simply a lounging zone.
 While I prefer daylight compact fluorescents for every room, most other people seem to prefer warmer color temperatures.
 As a place that often has crazy obstacles like coffee tables and ottomans, it's important to have good, wide lighting in a living room so that you can maneuver your way around without stubbing any toes or bumping any hips.

 Compact Fluorescent Light Bulbs, Versatile and Energy Efficient